dcunited001/dcunited001.github.io/_drafts/2016-06-05-im-not-religious-im-spiritual-3-my-own-beliefs.md

       - how would aristotle have reached these conclusions?
       - could the ancient greeks known this and if so, how did they reach those conclusions?

+- there are many things which are complicated by our way of life
+  - in many ways, ancient people could foresee much more than we can comprehend
+  - we perceive them to be ignorant because they lacked technology
+    - but actually, our way of life clouds are vision and our minds, making it impossible to reach many of the same insights, which ancient people might consider common sense.

 ### Emphacizing Potential Over Faults